donnuven/ARIS/README.md

 A very simple CLI tool for learning and exploring go-lang.
 The commands are fairly straightfoward and have some basic uses for geolocation.

+# Basic command to run the CLI

+ To run the CLI, use ` go run cmd/my-cli/main.go `